sarat9/metrix.ai/README.md

 # MetriX.ai

 MetriX is an MVP app where business users can easily create and tracks metrics and analyze their performance over time.
+- Works for any Database.
+Just change env properties to connect to your own DB.
+Currently tested for Postgres DB.

 Example:
 - Create a Metric "Pending Orders"